gitname/laravel-homestead-tutorial/README.md

     * Add the following line to the file:

     ```hosts
-    192.168.10.10  homestead.localhost
+    192.168.10.10 myapp.local
     ```

     * Save the file
-    * That will tell your web browser the server with that hostname has that IP address
+    * That will tell your web browser (and other programs on your computer) that the server with the hostname `myapp.local` has the IP address `192.168.10.10`

 9. Spin up the Vagrant box